-Hong Kong police storm mall as protest turns violent
+Hong Kong police fire tear gas after storming shopping mall

 After 20 minutes, he managed to walk away, dazed and bleeding from the forehead.
 Protesters also smashed video cameras and ticket booths in the station.

-Some started to trash fittings at the entrance of the mall itself.
-The protesters spilled outside where they lit barricades made of cardboard, broken palm trees and other debris.
+Some started to trash fittings at the entrance of the mall and at the station which leads into it.
+The protesters spilled outside where they set fire to barricades made of cardboard, broken palm trees and other debris.

+Police fired tear gas after coming under attack from bricks dug up from pathways.

-Violence has hit parts of the former British colony at different times over more than three months, but life goes on as normal for most people most of the time.
+Violence has hit parts of the former British colony at different times over the last three months, but life goes on as normal for most people most of the time.

 However, pictures of petrol bombs and street clashes broadcast worldwide present a huge embarrassment for Beijing just days ahead of the 70th anniversary of the founding of the People’s Republic on Oct.
 1.